nnicobar/nnicobar.github.io/index.md

 <img src="images/DM1.JPG" style = "width:70%">

 ## About me
-Academecially, I have a keen interest in mathematical physics as well as pure mathematics.
+Academically, I have a keen interest in mathematical physics as well as pure mathematics.
 I am also fascinated by the history of science and scientists and love reading about the same in my spare time.
+Additionally, I am very interested in science communication and science education.

 A list of projects that I have undertaken as a student at IITB is present [here](projekts).